Skip to main content

 HCL– Higher Chinese

-Higher Chinese Language (HCL) is an advanced Mother Tongue subject in Singapore covering the same topics as standard Chinese but at greater depth, with more complex texts and higher writing expectations.
-Higher Chinese students take their O-Level examination in Secondary 3 (one year earlier than standard Chinese).
+Higher Chinese Language (HCL, also called Higher Mother Tongue or HMT / HMTL for Chinese) is an advanced Mother Tongue subject in Singapore covering the same topics as standard Chinese but at greater depth, with more complex texts and higher writing expectations.
+HCL students typically sit for the standard Chinese O-Level in Secondary 3, then the Higher Chinese O-Level in Secondary 4.
 Achieving a D7 or better in Higher Chinese O-Level qualifies students for Mother Tongue exemption at A-Level.
+As of 2026, eligibility for Higher Mother Tongue in Secondary 1 is based solely on PSLE Mother Tongue performance (AL1 or AL2 in MTL, or Distinction/Merit in HMTL at PSLE), no longer requiring a specific overall PSLE score.

 MTL B– Mother Tongue Language B Syllabus